 Start gentle walking as pain/discomfort allows; gradually increase your distance and then your speed up to a 30 minute walk each day.
 You can start swimming when you have had 7 days in a row free from vaginal bleeding or discharge.
-Wait 3 months to return to heavy exercises, sit ups or weights.
+Wait 3 months or more to return to heavy exercises, sit ups or weights.
+If you have any leakage of urine or heaviness into the vagina with a particular exercise it means that your pelvic floor muscles are not strong enough yet and it is too early to do the exercise.